bixb922/crank-organ/doc-software/crank organ software.md

 The software operates either in crank organ mode (to play music), as tuner (no tune playback, only notes) or in configuration mode (after entering the configuration password, no tune playback).

 When entering a mode (crank organ, tuner, configuration) it is possible that you'll have to press the button twice, first to enter mode and then, once the mode has changed, to go to the selected page.

+It's best to navigate the applicatino using the buttons and the back button on the top of the page.

 ## The page header
 ![page header](page_header.jpg)